What We Do

 Chelgate Public Affairs has offices in both Brussels and London, the political hubs of the European Union and the United Kingdom.
 Our offices provide access not only to the UK government and EU Institutions but also to EU member states, regional authorities and local government.

 We provide clients with the analysis and understanding they need to operate effectively in Brussels and Westminster.
 European and UK political institutions are famously bureaucratic, and uniquely structured.
-We know what, and who, is relevant to our clients’ interests, and we are expert at explaining – concisely and clearly – which legislation, regulations, executive decisions and elections really matter to them, and why.
+We know what, and who, is relevant to our clients’ interest, and we are expert at explaining – concisely and clearly – which regulations and decisions matter to them, and why.

 We give clients influence over policymaking, legislation and regulations.
 Operating within a strict ethical and legal framework, we allow clients to make their views about upcoming political decisions known to the right audiences, at the right time.
-We can work with you to understand and engage those with influence, whether they are politicians, journalists, trade bodies or people in your industry.
 Our Brussels office can also help you to build relationships with members of the Commission, Council and Parliament, as well as with its agencies and initiatives across Europe so you get your message across.

 We have a successful track record of supporting clients from all policy areas – from those who wish to react to a policy proposal, to those who wish to begin a new campaign to introduce new policy.